The 9 things your dorm room needs

 Smart speaker

-An Amazon Echo or Google Home should be on your shopping list.
+An Amazon Echo ($85 at Amazon.com) or Google Home ($99 at Google Store) should be on your shopping list.
 Either of these smart speakers can act as an alarm clock, stream music, play games, answer any homework question, remind you to do laundry and so much more.

-To save space, check out the Echo Dot (£35 at Amazon.co.uk) or Google Home Mini.
+To save space, check out the Echo Dot ($40 at Amazon.com) or Google Home Mini ($49 at Google Store).

 Streaming stick